Discover more from System Design Newsletter

 Get the powerful template to approach system design for FREE on newsletter sign-up:

 Levels.fyi lets you compare career levels and compensation packages across different companies.
-It started as a side project.
-And now serves 2.5 million unique users a month.
+It started as a side project and now serves 2.5 million unique users a month.

 Levels.fyi Tech Stack Evolution